 The book is based on the author’s father and grandfather and their lives in the actual town of Rowlesburg, which I thought was pretty cool (maybe I’m just easily impressed?).
 Either way, it’s no surprise that it’s based on reality because the characters and the setting ring so true to life.

-This book probably isn’t for everyone – it’s a little more on the reflective, slow-moving side, but, oh, is it lovely.
+When the Whistle Blows probably isn’t for everyone – it’s a little more on the reflective, slow-moving side, but, oh, is it lovely.
 Definitely worth reading.

 Advance Reader Copy obtained from publisher at the TLA 2009 Conference